microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

 ```

 ### Benefits of using DynamicData attribute
-1. Leverages the familiar syntax of declaring inline data using `DataRow` attribute.
-2. More than one tests can use the same test data, if required.
+1. More than one tests can use the same test data, if required.
-3. Changes in the shared test data can be scoped to single place.
+2. Changes in the shared test data can be scoped to single place.